Oct-autumn/Oct-autumn/README.md

 ## Stay hungry, stay foolish

 Hello~ I'm OctAutumn.
 You can just call me `Oct` .
 I mainly forcused on the technologies related to backend.
-But I'm also interested in AI and front-end.
+But I'm also interested in AI/front-end/OS Kernel/Embedded.

 You can contact me by e-mail: octautumn2002@gmail.com